braedongough/typescript-workshop/README.md

 ## 04

--   talk about generic that useEffect takes
+-   talk about generic that useState takes
 -   Replace interfaces created into 02 with new library ones since they take generic

-## 05

--   Enforce type on our children so that it can only use the ListItem component